peritext/peritext/specification/files/doc-meta_syntax.md

 # Syntax pattern

-Meta files are composed of plain text - for which each property is separated by others through a linebreak plus the * symbol.
+Meta files are composed of plain text - for which each property is separated by others through a linebreak plus '*' .

 Model:
 ```